-$^{1}$ It can also raise your Internet profile, which is useful when someone is looking to hire you.
+1It can also raise your Internet profile, which is useful when someone is looking to hire you.

-- 2. From the menu, choose VirtualBox → Preferences.... - 3.
+- 2. From the menu, choose VirtualBox \rightarrow Preferences.... - 3.
 Under the General section, set the Default Machine Folder field to ~/Desktop/myvms by clicking the drop-down menu on the right of the field and finding the folder from the menu.
-Here "~" means your home directory such as /home/cshome/t/tom.
+Here "~" means your home directory such as /home/cshome/h/hzy shown by pwd.